2025 NFL draft

 The 2025 NFL draft was the 90th annual meeting of National Football League (NFL) franchises to select newly eligible players.
 The draft was held at Lambeau Field and its adjacent Titletown District in Green Bay, Wisconsin, on April 24–26, 2025.
 The Tennessee Titans held the first overall pick and selected Cam Ward, a quarterback from the Miami Hurricanes.

 For the first time in the common draft era, (Note: Defined as starting in 1967, when the NFL and the American Football League established a common draft in advance of the two leagues' merger in 1970.) the 2025 draft commenced with all teams holding their original selections in the first round.
 After the draft had begun, the Jacksonville Jaguars, Cleveland Browns, Philadelphia Eagles, and Kansas City Chiefs traded picks within the first round while the Houston Texans and Los Angeles Rams traded out of the first round.
 This was the first draft in NFL history to have every player selection come from an NCAA Division I FBS or FCS program.

 Host city

+Titletown District (shown here in 2024) hosted the NFL Draft Experience during the 2025 NFL draft.

 Green Bay, Wisconsin, was chosen over Washington, D.C. as the host city on May 22, 2023.
-The draft was held at Lambeau Field, the home stadium of the Green Bay Packers, and its adjacent Titletown District.
+Ever since the NFL began rotating the location of the NFL draft in 2015, the Packers had pursued hosting it.
+Although a small town, recent development around Lambeau Field made the location more feasible; this included the development of the Titletown District, the opening of the Resch Expo, and new hotels.
+Original projections for attendance were 250,000 people, more than double the population of Green Bay.
+However, actual attendance greatly exceeded that figure, with the NFL estimating about 600,000 attendees over the three-day event, making it one of the most well-attended drafts to date.
+The event caused significant disruptions to the city, including requiring schools to close for two days, streets to be shut down, hotels almost fully booked, and significant air traffic at Green Bay–Austin Straubel International Airport.
+The draft stage was built on Oneida Street with Lambeau Field as the backdrop, while the Titletown District hosted the NFL Draft Experience, and the Resch Expo served as a workspace for the media, vendors, and other logistical support.
+The Packers also opened the Lambeau Field atrium to attendees, which includes the Packers Pro Shop and the Green Bay Packers Hall of Fame.